The fate of the spin polaron in the 1D antiferromagnets: Discussion: relevance for real materials

-The existence of just one critical value of the magnon-magnon interaction [$\lambda =1$ in \eqref{eq:model}] stabilising the spin-charge separation solution, and at the same time onset of the spin polaron solution for all other values of the magnon-magnon interaction, is a striking feature of the fermion-boson model~\eqref{eq:model}.
+The existence of just one critical value of the magnon-magnon interaction [$\lambda =1$ in \eqref{eq:model}] stabilising the spin-charge separation solution, and at the same time onset of the spin polaron solution for all other values of the magnon-magnon interaction, is a striking feature of the \kw{holon-magnon} model~\eqref{eq:model}.
 Interestingly, this rather abstract result, has an important consequence for real materials.

 Due to the nature of atomic wavefunctions and crystal structures, the best-known `1D' antiferromagnetic materials (cf. Sr$_2$CuO$_3$, SrCuO$_2$, or KCuF$_3$) are solely {\it quasi}-1D~\cite{Kojima1997, Matsuda1997, Lake2005}.
 A precise model of these materials should include a small but finite staggered magnetic field $J_\perp$ [see Appendix \ref{App:quasi1D} for details], which originates in the magnetic coupling between the spins on neighboring chains~\cite{Schulz1996, Essler1997, Sandvik1999}.
 Importantly, the single-hole dynamics in a 1D $t$--$J$ model with staggered field is qualitatively the same (and quantitatively very similar, as discussed in the Appendix \ref{App:quasi1D}) as that in a 1D $t$--$J$ model with modified magnon-magnon interaction.
 Indeed, the strength of the staggered field can be mapped to that of the magnon-magnon interaction, see Appendix \ref{App:quasi1D}.
 Altogether this means that the presence of the staggered field disrupts the above-discussed fine balance between the on-site magnon energy and the magnon-magnon attraction seen in the 1D $t$--$J$ model.
 Therefore, the mobile hole in the {\it quasi}-1D cuprates experiences the string potential and forms the spin polaron, cf.~Fig~\ref{fig:coupled_chains_model}(a).
-This indicates that spin-charge separation is, strictly speaking, never realised in real materials.
+This indicates that \kw{the spin polaron picture is realised (and the spin-charge separation is, strictly speaking, not valid)} in real materials \kw{below the Neel ordering temperature $T<T_N$, i.e. once the staggered magnetic field description is fully valid}.

+\kw{We note that this fine balance will be disrupted for any {\it quasi}-1D antiferromagnetic system, {\it also above} the small Neel ordering temperature $T>T_N$, i.e. once the staggered field description is in principle not valid.
+Nevertheless, the $T>T_N$ case is pretty complex and we leave the problem of stability of the spin polaron at $T > T_N$ as an open question for future studies, see Appendix \ref{App:quasi1D} for details.}